 If heat meter or heat cost allocator installation is required (i.e., those in the viable class or with a “yes you must install” result from the tool), you must complete the installation of all required devices by 1st September 2022.

 Anthesis has supported BEIS with the regulations from the outset, including presenting alongside them at many HNMBR events.

-Our team has significant experience with HNMBR notification, having compliantly notified over 2,400 networks, representing over 15% of all notifications made nationally during round 1.
-Additionally, we were commissioned by BEIS to design and deliver the database into which all HNMBR notifications are uploaded.
+Our team has significant experience with HNMBR having compliantly notified over 2,400 networks representing over 15% of all notifications made nationally during round one.
+Additionally, Anthesis was commissioned by BEIS to design and deliver the heat network database into which all HNMBR notifications are uploaded.

-Through our market wide research on the heat meter supply and installation costs, we are ideally placed to support you with notification, as well as providing informed and accurate costings on any required heat meters or heat cost allocators.
+Through our market-wide research on heat meter supply and installation costs, we are ideally placed to support you with your notification requirements, as well as to provide informed and accurate advice on the completion of the viability tool and costings on any required heat meters or heat cost allocators.

 We also have a large in-house M&E engineering team with specialists in all types of buildings and heating systems, up to and including district heating systems.
 If you require support with the Heat Network (Metering and Billing) Regulations or heating systems, please get in touch using the form below.

 Click here to see the full regulations